harmslab/topiary/docs/source/installation.rst

 .. code-block:: shell-session

-  conda install -c conda-forge -c bioconda "openmpi<4.1.3" "muscle>=5.0" "raxml-ng>=1.1" "generax>=2.0" "blast>=2.2"
+  conda install -c conda-forge -c bioconda "mpi4py" "openmpi<4.1.3" "muscle>=5.0" "raxml-ng>=1.1" "generax>=2.0" "blast>=2.2"

-If, after running this command, any of the binaries were not installed (:code:`topiary-check-installed` gives :code:`installed: N`), you might check whether the conda binary directory is in your :code:`$PATH`.
-To do so, type the following.
-(This assumes you installed topiary into a conda environment called topiary).
+You can then check to make sure everything installed correctly by running:

 .. code-block:: shell-session

-  export PATH=`which conda | xargs dirname`/envs/topiary/bin/:$PATH
-  conda activate topiary
   topiary-check-installed

-If this command works, you'll need to set your :code:`$PATH` variable to point correct directory when you activate your conda environment.
-See the discussion `here <conda-setenv-variables_>`_ for how to go about this.

-If any of these packages were not installed by conda, you can install them manually using the following links:
+If any of these packages were not installed by conda--or you wish to install them yourself--you can install them manually using the following links:

 + `NCBI blast+ >= 2.2 <blast-download_>`_.
 (This will install both the blastp and
   makeblastdb programs.)